Search results for

 Getting started with the Play Console

 To get started, you need to create a developer account.
 You can do this using your existing Google account.
-However, you should keep in mind that you will need to pay a one-off fee of $25 (which is significantly less than Apple, so let’s count ourselves lucky!).
+However, it would be best to remember that you will need to pay a one-time fee of $25 (which is significantly less than the $99/year Apple charges, so let’s count ourselves lucky!).
 Developers must also be over 18.
+If you want to move forward, you can sign up for a Google Play Console account here.

 Once you’ve built your app, you’ll need to wait several hours until it goes live.
-This is due to a mostly-automated review process.
-(It is currently slightly slower due to Covid).
+This is due to a mostly automated review process.

-Google is aiming to make the process more transparent for users with a publishing overview page and managed publishing.
-The latter will give you a better idea of when to expect your app or update to go live, which is useful for marketing and announcements.
+The search giant also launched the Google Play Console Publishing Overview.
+It gives a better idea of when to expect your app or update to go live, which is useful for marketing and announcements.
 You can see which changes are approved and which are still under review, as well as decide when you want to go live with those updates.
-Managed publishing can be turned on or off at any time.

 The app upload process includes several more steps to create a store listing.
 Developers will need to write a description for their app, for example.
 Additionally, you will need to add icons, screenshots, a cover image, and more.
 All of this will help to make your app stand out and increase discoverability.